certik/femhub/doc/src/howto.rst

 The script ``spkg-install`` is run during installation of the FEMhub package.
 You can modify spkg-install according to your need.

+There are two ways to create FEMhub packages:
+(1) Canonical Way: This method works for any package in FEMhub (2) Using Git: This method works just for some packages

+**(1)Canonical Way**
 You may follow the following steps to create a new FEMhub spkg package:

 1. First create a directory like this: